The following page includes information on CWD in northern WI.

 Prevalence & surveillance

 Since 2002, chronic wasting disease (CWD) prevalence within our western monitoring area has shown an overall increasing trend in all sex and age classes.
-During the past 11 years, the trend in prevalence in adult males has risen from 8-10 percent to over 20 percent, and in adult females from about 3-4 percent to approximately 9 percent.
-During that same time, the prevalence trend in yearling males has increased from about 2 percent to about 6 percent and in yearling females from roughly 2 percent to about 5 percent.
+During the past 12 years, the trend in prevalence in adult males has risen from 8-10 percent to nearly 25 percent, and in adult females from about 3-4 percent to more than 10 percent.
+During that same time, the prevalence trend in yearling males has increased from about 2 percent to about 7 percent and in yearling females from roughly 2 percent to about 6 percent.

 We continue to find that disease prevalence is higher in males than females and higher in adults than yearlings.
 It is important to keep in mind that annual prevalence estimates are subject to sampling variation, and that trends over time give us better information.
 These annual monitoring data are important for Wisconsin's understanding of CWD distribution and prevalence.

-The graphs in the links below show estimates of prevalence of CWD in the western monitoring area for yearling and adult males and females during 2002-2012.
-Illustrated in the graphs are the annual estimates (solid diamonds and open squares), trend lines that are based on all 11 years of test results (bold solid and dashed lines), and the uncertainty associated with the trend lines (thin solid and dashed lines).
+The graphs in the links below show estimates of trend in prevalence of CWD in the western monitoring area for yearling and adult males and females during 2002-2013.
+Illustrated in the graphs are trend curves that are based on all 12 years of test results.

 Upgrade: The CWD mapping application has been updated to a new and improved format.
 This application shows harvest locations of all deer tested for CWD including the positive test results.
 Several enhancements include more drawing tools, the ability to measure distances and overall ease of moving through the tabbed options.